 When developing for the Oculus Quest, optimization is critical in creating polished apps that meet customer expectations in terms of quality and Oculus Store requirements.
 This section contains guides on using some of the performance optimization tools available when developing for the Oculus Quest.

 The Oculus Quest’s mobile chipset presents challenges that differ from those present in PC VR development.
 For example, apps running on Oculus Quest must use fewer draw calls, less complex shaders, and format art assets to compensate.
-A graphics debugger, like RenderDoc, can help locate such optimization opportunities.
+A graphics debugger, like RenderDoc for Oculus, can help locate such optimization opportunities.
 A profiling tool that lets you look in detail at the GPU pipeline during rendering, such as ovrgpuprofiler, can show when there are render stage timing issues that can affect frame rate and keep your app from peak performance.

 In short, performance issues often arise because of the difficulty of maintaining a stable 72 Hz frame rate on the Oculus Quest’s mobile chipset.
 By using these tools to systematically track down the issues that are causing performance problems and then implementing the necessary optimizations, you can create a significantly better user experience.